masoniis/sortfolio/README.md

 ## Inspiration
 VERY heavy inspiration from [brittanychiang.com](https://brittanychiang.com/)

+- No direct forking or code copying, purely design inspiration
-- Main site layout concept
+- Derived ideas for main site layout concept
-- Cool mouse gradient following you idea
+- Cool mouse gradient following your cursor idea
-- Project view table design
+- Project view table design and basic idea

 Regardless of the inspiration, nothing was copied directly, and most of the design was done entirely by me.
 I also decided to make some improvements that I thought fit like sorting of the table, and easily extensible theming.